hexpm/hexpm/lib/hexpm_web/templates/docs/faq.html.md

 The Hex repository is immutable, this means that in general you cannot remove or change an already published package.
-This restriction exists to ensure a stable and reliable ecosystem where depended on packages suddenly disappear.
+This restriction exists to ensure a stable and reliable ecosystem where depended on packages can't suddenly disappear.

 There are exceptions to the immutability rule, a package can be changed or unpublished within 60 minutes of the package version release or within 24 hours of initial release of the package.